SEN Information Report

 What support services are available to parents?

 The Pastoral Care Officer is available for support to parents.
 Telford & Wrekin and our neighbouring authorities have comprehensive local offers detailing support for parents.

-The school has information and have links with IASS and PODS.
+The school has information and has links with IASS and PODS.